 In California, the CEC has the exclusive authority to site and license thermal electric power plants with a capacity of 50 MW or larger.
 Pursuant to Title 20 of the California Code of Regulations and the Warren-Alquist Energy Resources Conservation and Development Act, the CEC’s Energy Facilities Siting and Environmental Protection Division (the “Division”) is tasked “ . . . to ensure that a reliable supply of electrical energy is maintained at a level consistent with the need for such energy for protection of public health and safety, for promotion of the general welfare, and for environmental protection.”
 The Division prepares all environmental documentation for the CEC as required by the California Environmental Quality Act (“CEQA”).

 The CEC issues a single permit for construction and operation, which covers most applicable approvals.
 PEF filed an AFC with the CEC to construct and operate the Pastoria Energy Facility—California Energy Commission Docket Energy Docket Number: 99-AFC-7.
 The AFC was declared by the CEC to be “data adequate” on January 26, 2000—a significant milestone in that the CEC can then officially begin review of the application with a final decision required within 365 days.
-The current CEC permitting schedule is set forth below.
+The current CEC permitting schedule is set forth below:

 CURRENT CEC PERMITTING SCHEDULE